A newly discovered 1971 rejection letter to Roxy Music nearly broke the internet in April 2021. Tony Barrell confesses that he wrote it ‘for a laugh’

 For several years I have played April Fools’ Day pranks on my fellow Roxy Music fans.
 These usually raise some chuckles and take a few dozen people in.
 This year, something unexpected happened: my little joke went viral and was swallowed whole by many people in the music industry.

 On the morning of the first day of April, I posted four photographs of the hoax letter on Facebook – three on Roxy fan pages, and one on a Brian Eno fan page.
-I smiled as the fans commented, some believing it to be authentic and others finding the joke hilarious.
+I smiled as the fans commented, some believing it to be authentic and others amused by the humour.
 Fans of Roxy Music and Eno tend to be smart people, so the disbelievers easily outnumbered the believers.
 But I was unprepared for what happened the next day, when I was informed that the drummer Chris Frantz of Talking Heads had shared the letter on Twitter, and it had officially “gone viral”.

 Bryan Ferry confirmed that the letter is genuine, and he would like to get hold of the original